-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Marc Jacobs x Peanuts Comic Strip Tote ($295; nordstrom.com)

-Give the gift of nostalgia — but make it fashion — with this Peanuts Comic Strip Tote from Marc Jacobs.
+Give the gift of nostalgia — but make it fashion — with this "Peanuts" tote from Marc Jacobs.

 _______________________________________________________________________________